camgunz/d2k/doc/style_guide.md

-# Doom2K Style Guide
+# D2K Style Guide

 Code style is important; it improves readability thus enhancing the ability of maintainers, developers and contributors to add features and fix bugs.
-While many argue that consistency, rather than a specific style, is the real goal, I
+More crucially, code style can also be used to help guard against dangerous code.
-disagree: consistently unreadable and confusing is still unreadable and confusing.
-Therefore, I provide these style guidelines which set out the format in which Doom2K source is to be formatted.
+While many argue that consistency, rather than a specific style, is the real goal, I disagree: consistently unreadable and confusing is still unreadable and confusing.
+Therefore, I provide these style guidelines which set out the format in which D2k source is to be formatted.

 ## General Guidelines